Jaykukreja/devnetwork/README.md

     ❖ Update your profile picture and personal details anytime ❖ Tools to create posts
     ❖ Like, comment
-    ❖ Post is seen
-    ❖ View Post by a user
     ❖ Shows Number of likes and comments
-    ❖ Onclick post, single page view of post with all the comments on it ❖ You can search a particular user by username, email by id as well ❖ Dashboard which shows the records of user
+    ❖ Shows all posts, comments on posts
+    ❖ You can search a particular user by username, email by id as well

 ## ✍️ Author <a name = "authors"></a>